Your Essential Guide To a Successful School Trip

 NST are experts in providing expertly planned, tailor-made school trips to support groups in getting the very most out of their time away.
 Safety, value and ease are at the heart of every NST educational school visit and study tour.
 We’ve been providing group leaders with tailor-made school trip itineraries suited to their groups’ exact needs since 1967.

-Why use a tour operator
+Why should I use a tour operator?

-Support whilst you’re away
+On tour support whilst you’re away

 Choose your destination

 Contact one of our Educational Travel Advisors - you’ll have access to a wealth of knowledge and experience, not only will they be able to answer your questions, but they might even suggest options you hadn’t already thought of.
 They’ll be able to tell you what other teachers have chosen to do on tour and give you an insight into the feedback they’ve given us too.

 We have tried and tested itineraries for most subjects in all of our destinations, which can be adapted personally for you.
 Decide where and when you want to go, your learning objectives and budget and let us put together a tailor-made quotation.
 See sample itinerary below for our most popular destination, London.

 Your quote will then be sent to you detailing all of the inclusions and any additional extras as requested.
 We now offer a growing range of Visit Information Packs which you can download on our website.
 These packs are designed to help you quickly and easily select the right visits and experiences for your group to take part in whilst they’re away.
 They include visit price information too, so you can make more informed decisions based on the budget you want to stick to.